-Government funds are a significant source of revenue for many charities – reports covering the sector have repeatedly shown that nearly half of the charity sector's revenue comes from government.
+Government funds are a significant source of revenue for many charities.
+Reports focusing on the charity sector have repeatedly found that nearly half of its revenue comes from government.

-The recommended disclosures are based on the ACNC’s financial reporting scaffolding strategy which states that ACNC decisions regarding financial reporting should be made with the interests of users of financial reporting as a priority.
+The recommended disclosures are based on our Commissioner's Policy Statement: Financial reporting scaffolding strategy.
+This strategy states that ACNC decisions regarding financial reporting should be made with the interests of users of financial reporting as a priority.

 The recommended best practice disclosures provide important information to users of a charity’s annual financial report.

-They will ensure that the information a charity provides in its annual financial report supplements and is comparable with the information it provides in its Annual Information Statement.
+Their use will ensure that the information a charity provides in its annual financial report supplements, and is comparable with, the information it provides in its Annual Information Statement.

 Disclosing such information may also allow the ACNC to pursue more ways to cut red tape for charities, particularly when the information is already required in certain grant acquittals.